amckennafoster/nbidata/docs/curation/curation.md

 - Date and Time are separate columns
 - Date is separated into three columns: year, month, and day
 - If time is important to the data, separate the time parts into seperate columns (e.g. hour, minutes, seconds) and use a 24 hour format.

 ---

+## Protected Species

+Information on working with potentially sensitive data regarding protected species and locations.
+We could suggest uploading just the first page of the report and prompting users to contact NBI for more inforamtion.

+---